Individual Awards | Organizational Awards | Scholarships

 Eligibility Requirements

-Any nurse holding a current CEN (Certified Emergency Nurse), CFRN (Certified Flight Registered Nurse), CPEN (Certified Pediatric Emergency Nurse), CTRN (Certified Transport Registered Nurse) or TCRN (Trauma Certified Registered Nurse) certification is eligible to be nominated or nominate themselves.*
+Any nurse holding a current CEN (Certified Emergency Nurse), CFRN (Certified Flight Registered Nurse), CPEN (Certified Pediatric Emergency Nurse), CTRN (Certified Transport Registered Nurse), TCRN (Trauma Certified Registered Nurse), or CBRN (Certified Burn Registered Nurse) certification may be nominated or nominate themselves.*

-To be eligible for a Distinguished Award, nominees must:
+To be eligible for a BCEN Distinguished Award, nominees must:

 - Hold the specific BCEN certification that is being honored